Grantee Directory

 Henry Street Settlement

-To enroll at least disconnected youth into the On Ramps to Opportunity program through a team of “credible messengers,” with the goal of connecting them to education and/or employment programs at Henry Street.
-Specifically,
+To enroll at-risk youth into the On Ramps to Opportunity program through a team of “credible messengers,” and connect them to education and/or employment programs.

 Grant amount: $300,000